-6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: the complaint stage; the complaint definition; the decision on the complaint; the reasons for any decisions made; the details of any remedy offered to put things right; details of any outstanding actions; and details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
+referencing the relevant policy, law and good practice where appropriate.
+6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
 Yes Template letters with prompts are used to ensure all these points are captured.
 6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
-Yes The Stage 2 complaints panel is made up of the Feedback Manager, the Customer Experience Manager and the Head of Housing and Community Services which ensures consistency in the process.
+Yes The Stage 2 complaints panel is made up of the Feedback Manager, the Service Manager Customer Experience and the Service Director Customer Service Operations which ensures consistency in the process.
 This also enables an overview of all Stage 2 complaints to be taken which ensure they have been fairly and consistently handled.

-All Stage 2 complaint letters are approved by the Head of Housing and Community Services before sending to the customer with arrangements made for a senior manager to cover this role in their absence. -- -- --
+All Stage 2 complaint letters are

+approved by the Service Director

+Customer Service Operations

+before sending to the customer

+with arrangements